wavefrontHQ/docs/pages/doc/logging_send_logs.md

 If you want to use a different log shipper, contact [technical support](https://docs.wavefront.com/wavefront_support_feedback.html#support).

+**Prerequisite**:

+Add the VMware domain (`*.vmware.com`) to the allowlist in your environment.
+Because Tanzu Observability uses a VMware log cluster, you need to add the VMware domain to your allowlist to send log data successfully.
+If you want to narrow down the domain, contact your Tanzu Observability account representative.

 Configure your log shipper:
   1. Install the log shipper.
 For example, [install Fluentd](https://docs.fluentd.org/installation).